SolaceLabs/solace-pretty-dump/README.md

 #STATSPUMP./STATS../sg3501vmr./poller-stats......../show-msg-spool
 ```

- - press '1..n' [ENTER] to highlight a specific level of the topic hierarchy
+ - press '1..n' [ENTER] to highlight a specific level of the topic hierarchy (very useful for demos)
  - press '0' [ENTER] to go back to regular full-topic highlighting
  - obviously you need a colour mode enabled to see this